A Guide to Using Temporary Recruitment Agency Services

 Human resources activities are both essential but expensive; in many cases forming the largest overhead within an organisation.
 As a result many businesses are taking advantage of the considerable benefits of using Temporary Agency Workers.

-Temporary Agency Workers represent a significant percentage of today's working population within the UK, in fact the number of temporary workers in the UK as of April 2018 was reported by the Office of National Statistics to be almost 1.6M.
+Temporary Agency Workers represent a significant percentage of today's working population within the UK, in fact the number of temporary workers in the UK as of March 2020 was reported by the Office of National Statistics to be almost 1.5M, and they are predicting that due to the coronavirus crisis, this number will increase by up to 20% to 1.8M.
 Many businesses have already learned that there are advantages in the areas of cost, flexibility, performance and management, to utilising temporary employees.

 Cost Reduction Advantages